 The Section was founded in 2004 with the major aim of fostering cooperation and communication among Czech scholars involved in historical geography or environmental history.
 The Section publishes an internet journal – Klaudyan – the only environmental history journal in Czechia.

-ECHA is an organization of Austrian environmental historians.
+EHCA is a network of Austrian environmental historians.

 European Society for Environmental History (ESEH)

 The European Society for Environmental History (ESEH) is a scholarly society founded in 1999 to encourage and promote the study of environmental history in Europe.

 IEHN is a collection of individuals from institutions in Ireland and beyond, interested or engaged in research relating to the concerns of Irish environmental history.
 This research employs a broad array of methods and sources and focuses on how humanity has perceived and interacted with the global and Irish environment in any past era.

 Louisiana State University (LSU) is a land-, sea-, and space-grant institution and is a comprehensive State Flagship university in the US.